Architecture of mavkit-snoop¶

 function then records the execution time together with the workload

-) in its list of results.
+(contained in the Generator.benchmark) in its list of results.

 Loading and saving benchmark results¶

-module provides functions save
+The Measure module provides functions save and load for

 benchmark results.
 Concretely, this is implemented by providing

-an encoding for the type Measure.measurement
+an encoding for the type Measure.measurement which corresponds to

-together with some meta-data (CLI options used, benchmark
+a workload_data together with some meta-data (CLI options used, benchmark

 name, benchmark date).